Femtotesla direct magnetic gradiometer using a single multipass cell: Noise analysis

+When the atoms are polarized in the gradiometer operation mode, the sensitivity is limited by random spin excitations, due to rf broadband noise and pump fluctuations, resulting in a noise amplitude higher than the fundamental atomic noise.
+In Fig. (\ref{fig:Figure4}) we report the spin noise power spectrum, measured at $T=120^\circ$C by probing intrinsic fluctuations of the unpolarized ensemble \cite{Zap1981} with a red-detuning of $200$ GHz from the $F=2$ state.
+We also don't apply the $\pi/2$ pulses, so the residual spin polarization of the atoms is not excited.
+One can see that the peak spin noise power spectral density exceeds the background noise power spectral density by more than a factor of 10, indicating good quantum-non-demolition (QND) resolution of the multi-pass cell.
+The spin noise power spectrum is $S(\nu)=\langle\phi(t)^2\rangle\int_{-\infty}^{\infty}C(|\tau|)e^{-\imath 2\pi\nu\tau}d\tau$, where $C(|\tau|)=C_d(\tau) e^{-\tau/T_2}$ is the normalized spin noise time-correlation function, set by spin relaxation processes and the diffusion correlation function $C_d(\tau)$.
+The latter, which has been derived analytically in \cite{Lucivero2017} for arbitrary probe geometry, can modify the spectrum lineshape while it does not affect the total rotation noise variance $\langle\phi(t)^2\rangle$.
 For $60$ passes through a 1 cm long Rb vapor with measured density $n=1.75\times10^{13}$ cm$^{-3}$ we calculate theoretical optical rotation r.m.s. noise of $\phi_{rms}^{th}=3.6\times10^{-6}$ rad \cite{Shah2010}.
 This is in good agreement with the measured area under the noise peak $\phi_{rms}^{exp}=3.8\times10^{-6}$ rad after subtraction of the background noise floor of $\phi_{ph}=3.7\times10^{-8}$ rad/Hz$^{1/2}$.
 If the noise peak is fit to a Lorentzian (shown by a red line in Fig. \ref{fig:Figure4}), it gives a width at half-maximum (FWHM) equal to $640$ Hz.
 The transverse relaxation time of a small coherent excitation obtained in the regime of low spin polarization, shown in the inset of Fig. (\ref{fig:Figure4}), is equal to $T_2=0.55$ ms, which corresponds to a FWHM$=1/(\pi T_2)= 580$ Hz.
 The difference between the two linewidths is due to effects of atomic diffusion on the spin noise spectrum.
+However, due to the overlapping of multiple probe beams with uniform diameter of 3.6 mm the spectrum is nearly a pure Lorentzian shape, in contrast to prior work with multi-pass cells where, due to different transit times and varying probe focusing, the spin noise linewidth was limited by atomic diffusion, resulting in a distribution of Lorentzian functions \cite{Li2011,Sheng2013}.
+In the regime where the probe beam Rayleigh range is much larger than the length of the atomic vapor, the diffusion correlation function is given by $C_d^{th}(t)=1/(1+4tD/w_0^2)$ \cite{Lucivero2017}, where $D$ is the diffusion constant and $w_0$ is the Gaussian beam radius, $D=1.5$ cm$^2$/s and $w_0=1.8$ mm in our cell.
+The expected spin noise spectrum is given by Eq.
+(17) of \cite{Lucivero2017} and is shown with a green dashed line in Fig. (\ref{fig:Figure4}) for $T_2=0.55$ msec.
+One can see excellent agreement with the measured spectrum without any free parameters.
+To illustrate the difference in the diffusion correlation functions, we show in Fig. (4) a comparison of the correlation function in the present experiment and in our prior multi-pass cavity design \cite{Sheng2013}.
+The described multi-pass design, in addition to the high optical depth, provides a fundamental advantage with the possibility of improving the long-term sensitivity by spin squeezing \cite{Vasilakis2011}, because quantum correlations \cite{Wasilewski2010,Kong2020} could be preserved in a dense vapor despite of atomic diffusion.\\